Language

 Regula is here to help you embrace this new reality with advanced IDV solutions that enable you to keep your KYC flow compliant, yet customer-centric:

-• Regula Document Reader SDK: Remote document verification backed by an extensive ID template database of 13,000+ documents from 247 countries and territories
+• Regula Document Reader SDK: Remote document verification and authentication backed by an extensive ID template database of over 14,600 documents covering 251 countries and territories

 • Regula Face SDK: Biometric verification with liveness detection for seamless and secure user authentication